Glombas/Portfolio/Case study 1/Workflow.md

 With that, I can answer my first question...

-### 1. How many meals does each restaurant offer in total?
+### 1. How many options does each restaurant offer in total?

 1. McDonald's (314)
 2. KFC (184)